kenrestivo/migrator/README.md

 ## Preparing for migration

 1. Assure you have met the requirements as above
+2. Set your /etc/my.cnf and /etc/apache2/mods-enabled/mpm_prefork.conf as recommended in [the Hubzilla INSTALL.txt](https://github.com/redmatrix/hubzilla/blob/master/install/INSTALL.txt#L346) with regard to connections and prefork settings.
-2. Delete or expire any accounts from the old server that you don't want to migrate.
+3. Delete or expire any accounts from the old server that you don't want to migrate.
-3. Make sure your new server is set to automatically restart MySQL if it crashes.
+4. Make sure your new server is set to automatically restart MySQL if it crashes.
 Imports might cause it to OOM.

 ## Downloading